Construction site health and safety during COVID-19

 - guide to developing your COVID‑19 workplace safety plan and COVID‑19 workplace safety plan checklist

 - resources for the construction sector from the Infrastructure Health and Safety Association (IHSA)

 - guidance on using masks in the workplace

-- guidance on self-isolation and return to work
+- guidance on meal and break periods at work during COVID-19

 - resources from Public Health Ontario

 - COVID‑19 information from the Government of Canada

 - resources from international organizations, such as the Centers for Diseases Control and Prevention (CDC)